 - Review by insurance company: The insurance company will review the claim form and supporting documentation to assess the validity of the claim and determine the amount that will be covered.

-- Payment of claim: If the claim is approved, the insurance company will make payment directly to the patient, the healthcare provider, or both, as specified in the policy terms and conditions.
+- Payment of claim: If the claim is approved, the insurance company will make payment directly to the patient, the healthcare provider, or both, as specified in the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More terms and conditions.

 - Appeal process: If the claim is denied or partially approved, patients may have the option to appeal the decision.
-Patients should review their insurance policy to understand the appeal process and what steps they need to take to challenge a denied claim.
+Patients should review their insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More to understand the appeal process and what steps they need to take to challenge a denied claim.

-It is important to note that the exact claim process can vary depending on the insurance company and the health insurance policy.
-Patients and their families should carefully review their policy and contact their insurance company for more information on the claim process for pre and post-hospitalization expenses.
+It is important to note that the exact claim process can vary depending on the insurance company and the health insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More.
+Patients and their families should carefully review their The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More and contact their insurance company for more information on the claim process for pre and post-hospitalization expenses.

 What are the documents required for pre and post hospitalisation expenses?